cirosantilli/x86-assembly-cheat/bibliography.md

     -   Volume 2 chapter 3: full alphabetic list of all instructions

+    The version is given on the front page, e.g.:

+        Order Number: 325383-053US
+        January 2015

+    `325383` is the document (different for volumes 1-3), and 053 the version (TODO US is the language?
+Are there translations?)

 -   [System V Application Binary Interface v0.99.7][]

 ## Tutorials